 Well.
-Maybe not *forever* but there’s definitely anti-aging benefits to be had from beetroot.
+Maybe not *forever* but there’s definitely anti-ageing benefits to be had from beetroot.
 The lycopene found in the veggie is a potent anti-oxidant that can remove damaging free radicals from the body and maintain the elasticity of skin to prevent wrinkles.
 Juice up a beetroot with a splash of water, keep in the fridge and wipe over your skin as you would a toner, washing off after 15 minutes.

 The skin-enhancing nutrients in beetroot can help reduce oily skin and acne – dab the juice directly on the spots or increase your beet intake to see an improvement.